orxfun/orx-iterable/README.md

 statistics(numbers);
 ```

-Furthermore, a more restrictive and stronger `IterableCol` trait is defined to additionally allow `iter_mut` calls.
+Furthermore, a more restrictive and stronger `IterableCol` trait is defined to additionally allow for mutable iterations using `iter_mut`.

 ```rust
 use orx_iterable::*;